TejasM/Algotrading/README.txt

 errors, and small unimportant data will be displayed their respective list boxes in the GUI.

+Another thing to note is at times the client returns the following error message: Error Code: 200| Error Msg: No security definition has been found for the request.
+On researching the problem we have come to the conclusion that this is not our fault and is due to disconnection of the TWS from the server while recieve data.

 =====================================================================

 Summary of Input Files